kamicane/elements/doc/elements.md

 element.hasAttribute('title')
 ```

+### Returns

+- (*boolean*) Returns true if the element has the attribute, otherwise false.

 ## removeAttribute

-Removes an attribute from all elements
+Removes an attribute from all elements.

 ### Example